MetPX/sarracenia/doc/subscriber.rst

   - broker at one end, and the subtopic apply there.
   - client at the other end, and the accept/reject apply there.

+Pick *subtopics* ( which are applied on the broker with no message downloads ) to narrow the number of messages that traverse the network to get to the sarracenia client processes.
-The *accept* option applies on the sr_subscriber processes themselves, providing regular expression based filtering of the notifications which are transferred.
+The *reject* and *accept* options are evaluated by the sr_subscriber processes themselves, providing regular expression based filtering of the posts which are transferred.
-In contrast to operating on the topic (a transformed version of the path), *accept* operates on the actual path (well, URL), indicating what files within the notification stream received should actually be downloaded.
+*accept* operates on the actual path (well, URL), indicating what files within the notification stream received should actually be downloaded.
 Look in the *Downloads* line of the log file for examples of this transformed path.